summer internships

 Background Required: Enrolled in a bachelor’s program in engineering, economics, or related field.
 The ideal candidate will have a demonstrated interest in electricity markets and previous energy-related coursework, research, or work experience.
 Must be a U.S. citizen.

-Specific Application Materials requested: Cover letter and resume.
+Application Materials: Cover letter and resume.
 The internship is contingent upon a successful completion of a background investigation.

 -

-If you are passionate about water issues and environmental equity, please consider joining our Moonshot Missions team!
-Moonshot Missions is led by George Hawkins, a visionary leader in the water sector and well known for transforming DC Water into an innovative, customer-driven enterprise.
-We are a small but rapidly growing non-profit start-up, working directly to improve drinking water quality and wastewater services, as well as affordability and resiliency for underserved communities.
-Whether you are just launching your career or looking to broaden your experience in the water industry, becoming part of the Moonshot Missions team will enable you to work alongside veteran water leaders, make a direct impact on our sector, while helping to ensure safe and clean water is delivered to the people who need it most!
-To learn more about us visit: www.moonshotmissions.org
+If you are passionate about water issues, public health and environmental equity, please consider joining our Moonshot Missions team!
+Moonshot Missions is led by George Hawkins, a visionary leader in the water sector and well-known for transforming DC Water into an innovative, customer-driven enterprise.
+We are a rapidly growing non-profit with 31 employees currently and are working directly to improve drinking water quality and wastewater services, as well as affordability and resiliency for under resourced communities nationwide.
+Whether you are just launching your career or looking to broaden your experience in the water industry, becoming part of the Moonshot Missions team will enable you to work alongside veteran water leaders, and make a direct impact on our sector, while helping to ensure safe and clean water is delivered to the people who need it most!
+Learn more about Moonshot Missions.

-Moonshot Missions seeks an intern to serve as a technical resource to the organization, reporting to the Senior Director and supporting the project leads for our EPA grants.
-The associate will apply research and knowledge to address the challenges facing drinking water and wastewater utilities, particularly in economically distressed communities.
+Moonshot Missions seeks an intern to serve as a technical and research resource for the organization, reporting to a Senior Utility Advisor and/or a Managing Director, to support the research team.
+The intern will apply research and knowledge to address the challenges facing drinking water and wastewater utilities, particularly in economically distressed communities.
 Moonshot Missions is currently working on topics related to environmental equity, such as drinking water and wastewater operational optimization and affordability, providing access to clean water in communities across the U.S. Our work aims to level the playing field in the water sector, so every American has access to clean and affordable drinking water and sanitation services.
-Primary Supervisor Name and Title: Gloria Cadavid, director of business development.
+Primary supervisor: Andy Koester, Managing Director

 - Review and interpret documents highlighting the operational, managerial, and financial characteristics of prospective and current utility clients.